usman2x/keycloak/preface.md

 8. Audit logging and anomaly detection: Log all authentication and sensitive events for auditing.
 Do not store sensitive data in logs, but capture enough detail to detect suspicious behavior and investigate issues.

 Security is not just about protecting systems. it's about protecting users in a way that doesn't frustrate them.
 The best systems are both secure and user-friendly.

+#### Handling JWT Tokens
+JWT claims like `exp`, `iat`, and `nbf` define a token’s time validity—`exp` (expiration) sets when the token becomes invalid, `iat` (issued at) marks when it was created, and `nbf` (not before) prevents early use.
+The `aud` (audience) claim ensures the token is intended for a specific service, while `azp` (authorized party) identifies which client requested it.
+Together, these claims enhance security by enforcing time-based validation and proper usage boundaries for tokens across services and clients.